Chapter 2: Of Heart and Home

 As if summoned by the use of her name, Ella bounded around the corner, brandishing a feathered quill.

-“Can we please eat now,” she groaned, with a healthy show of discontent, letting her limbs go slack and forcing Lissa to catch her and hold her upright.
+“Can we please eat now?” she groaned, with a healthy show of discontent, letting her limbs go slack and forcing Lissa to hold her upright.

-“Of course we can,” Lissa laughed, smoothing out her hair.
+“Of course we can,” Lissa laughed, smoothing out her hair again.
 “Let’s go get Elias.”

 Lissa smiled at Magda.
 “Thank you.”

-The old woman Patted Lissa’s cheek.
-Isa followed Lissa out of the shop, looping her arm in Lissa’s and pressing a kiss to the top of her head.
+The old woman patted Lissa’s cheek.
+Isa followed Lissa out of the shop, looped her arm in Lissa’s and pressed a kiss to the top of her head.
 The two of them watched, laughing, as Ella skipped ahead of them.
 Her curly hair bouncing from side to side, boots splashing in the lingering puddles.

-But she would do what she always did.
-She would get Ella dinner and attempt to teach her magic.
+She would do what she always did: she would get Ella dinner and attempt to teach her magic.